learn-co-curriculum/sinatra-restful-routes-readme/README.md

 The first controller action above is loads the edit form in the browser by making a `GET` request to `posts/:id/edit`.

 The second controller action handles the edit form submission.
-This action responds to a `POST` request (because Sinatra can't handle `PATCH`) to the route `/posts/:id`.
+This action responds to a `POST` request (because Sinatra can't handle `PUT`) to the route `/posts/:id`.
 First, we pull the blog post by the ID from the URl, then we update the title and content attributes and save.
 The action ends with a redirect to the blog post show page.

 ### Delete Action